-- 1. Connect the DUT input terminal to PPG1 Data Out/Data Out using a coaxial cable. - If only one DUT input connector is conveniently available, connect to the PPG1 Data Out.
-Also, connect the coaxial terminator included as a standard accessory to the $\overline{\mathrm{Data}}$ Out. - 2.
-With the Option 021, connect the DUT output terminator to A In and B In on the sampling oscilloscope using a coaxial cable.
+1. Connect the DUT input terminal to PPG1 Data Out/Data Out using a coaxial cable.

+If only one DUT input connector is conveniently available, connect to the PPG1 Data Out.
+Also, connect the coaxial terminator included as a standard accessory to the $\overline{\text{Data}}$ Out.

+- With the Option 021, connect the DUT output terminator to A In and B In on the sampling oscilloscope using a coaxial cable.
 If only one DUT output connector is conveniently available, connect to the A In.
-Also, connect the coaxial terminator included as a standard accessory to the B In. - 3.
-Connect the Sync Out to Trigger Clk Input using a coaxial cable.
+Also, connect the coaxial terminator included as a standard accessory to the B In. - Image: Clk Input